tanben/policy-checker/README.md

 node index.js -d <Policy directory>
 ```

+The generated reports will be saved in the ./output directory.

-> Note: Use the LaunchDarkly advanced editor to copy and save your policy, see doc [here](https://docs.launchdarkly.com/home/members/role-policies#writing-policies-in-the-advanced-editor)
+**`Note`**: Use the LaunchDarkly advanced editor to copy and save your policy, see documentation for more information [here.](https://docs.launchdarkly.com/home/members/role-policies#writing-policies-in-the-advanced-editor)

-### Run tests
+## Running tests
+To run the test suite, use the following command:
 ```
 npm test
 ```